-The consolidated financial statements include the financial statements of the Bank and all its subsidiaries made up to the end of the financial year.
+The consolidated interim financial statements include the interim financial statements of the Bank and all its subsidiaries made up to the end of the financial period.

 Subsidiaries are consolidated from the date on which control is transferred to the Bank and deconsolidated from the date that control ceases.